mithil27360/Cloud-drive/README.md

 ### 3. Query Optimization (HyDE)
 **Mechanism:** Implements **Hypothetical Document Embeddings (HyDE)** and Multi Query Expansion to generate a hypothetical answer embedding used only for retrieval.
-**Why:** Bridges the semantic gap between short queries and detailed document passages.
+**Why:** Heuristic approach to bridging the semantic gap between short queries and detailed document passages.

 ---